• Skip to main content

 📃Ingredients notes and substitutions

-• Tofu - Use extra-firm tofu that has been drained and pressed, either with a tofu press, or by stacking something heavy on top.
-For a more detailed instructions, check out this post on how to press tofu.
+• Tofu - Use extra-firm tofu that has been drained and pressed, either with a tofu press or by stacking something heavy on top.
+For more detailed instructions, check out this post on how to press tofu.

-• Vegetables - You can simply use 2 cups of frozen veggie mix in place to make the process quicker.
+• Vegetables - You can simply use 2 cups of frozen veggie mix to make the process quicker.

 • Kecap manis - A condiment that is super popular in Indonesian cooking.
-Also known as sweet soy sauce.
+It is also known as sweet soy sauce.

 • Soy sauce - Can be substituted with tamari or shoyu.
 Use gluten-free ones, if needed.